kanidm/kanidm/book/src/integrations/oauth2.md

 ### Strict Redirect URLs

 Kanidm previously enforce that redirection targets only matched by _origin_ not the full URL.
-In 1.4.0 these URLs well expect a full URL match instead.
+In 1.4.0 these URLs will enforce a full URL match instead.

 To indicate your readiness for this transition, all OAuth2 clients must have the field `strict-redirect-url` enabled.
-Once enbaled, the client will begin to enforce the 1.4.0 strict validation behaviour.
+Once enabled, the client will begin to enforce the 1.4.0 strict validation behaviour.

 If you have not enabled `strict-redirect-url` on all OAuth2 clients the upgrade to 1.4.0 will refuse